 There is widespread agreement amongst psychologists as to the nature of our emotional needs.
 These include:

-• Security - stable home life, safe territory to live in and an environment which allows us to develop fully;
+- Security - stable home life, safe territory to live in and an environment that allows us to develop fully.

 Our resources include:

-• A conscious rational mind - that can check out emotions, question, analyse and plan;
+- A conscious, rational mind - that can check our emotions, question, analyse and plan.

 It is the way that these needs are met, and the way that we use the resources that nature has given us, that determine the physical, mental and moral health of an individual.
 When we feel emotionally fulfilled and are operating effectively within society, we are more likely to be mentally healthy and stable.